Gaussian semiparametric estimates on the unit sphere: Estimation with noise

 \end{enumerate}

 In the first case the presence of instrumental noise is asymptotically negligible and the results of the previous sections will remain unaltered.
 As before, we define:

 where

-The proof of the consistency of the estimator $\widetilde{\alpha }_{L}$ follows strictly the argument that was provided above in the noiseless case.
-Indeed, for $\alpha _{0}<\gamma $ noise is asymptotically negligible, and all proofs are basically unaltered; for $\alpha _{0}\geq \gamma +1$ consistency can no longer be established.
-Finally, for $\gamma <\alpha _{0}<\gamma +1$ the arguments go through with some changes in the convergence rates; details are provided in the Appendix.
+The proof of the consistency of the estimator $\widetilde{\alpha}_{L}$ follows strictly the argument that was provided above in the noiseless case.
+Indeed, for $\alpha_{0}<\gamma$ noise is asymptotically negligible, and all proofs are basically unaltered; for $\alpha_{0}\geq\gamma+1$ consistency can no longer be established.
+Finally, for $\gamma<\alpha_{0}<\gamma+1$ the arguments go through with some changes in the convergence rates; details are provided in the \hyperref[app]{Appendix}. \begin{theorem} Let $\widetilde{\alpha}_{L}$ defined as in (\ref {noiseest} ).
+Then under Conditions \ref{A2} and \ref{gammacond}, we have for $\gamma >\alpha_{0}-1$